Eternal Flame, Nameless Tower - climbing history and Alexander Huber interview

 The route in itself is relatively safe as the rock is extremely compact, but it certainly isn't a “plaisir route”.
-It's a demanding alpine outing, where you really have to know, how to place trad gear.
-I'd easy that the technical climbing difficulties are certainly far harder than the mountaineering difficulties: the Nameless Tower isn't a complex mountain, you don't have to navigate through difficult icefields or across avalanche prone slopes.
+It's a demanding alpine outing, where you really have to know how to place trad gear.
+I'd say that the technical climbing difficulties are certainly far harder than the mountaineering difficulties: Nameless Tower isn't a complex mountain, you don't have to navigate through difficult icefields or across avalanche prone slopes.
 Having said that though, the mountain reaches 6251m in height so you need to acclimatise properly, you need to know how your body reacts at altitude, when you can accelerate and push yourself, and when it's wiser to turn back.

 You climbed the route over four days and abseiled back to the shoulder at the end of day.
 Why no portaledge?